frederic-perez/AmE-dictionary/data/dictionary.md

 __the real McCoy__ _idiom_ "The real McCoy" is an idiom and metaphor used in much of the English-speaking world to mean "the real thing" or "the genuine article", e.g. "he's the real McCoy".
 __the skinny__ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the sky is the limit__ :two::hammer:
+__the third degree__ _idiom_ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._
 __the writing on the wall__
 __thecracy__
 __then again__ _idiom_ :eight: From another point of view; on the other hand; on second thought.
 An opposite possibility. _I think it'll arrive tomorrow; then again, it may not._ _I need a vacation.
 Then again, so do my coworkers._